 Also, unlike most Federal student loans, most private student loans require a cosigner.
 Cosigning loans is a bad idea, especially cosigning student loans.
 The reason is that it puts the cosigner’s income on the line as much as the student’s.

-Second, many private student loans now are variable rate loans, meaning the interest rate on the loan could rise as interest rates rise.
+Second, many private student loans are variable rate loans now, meaning the interest rate on the loan could rise as interest rates rise.
 This is good for banks, but bad for students.
-You could take out a student loan at one interest rate as a Freshman and soon be paying a much higher interest rate when you graduate four years later.
-Almost all Federal student loans have fixed rates on them, so you know what you're going to pay.
+You could take out a student loan at one interest rate as a freshman and soon be paying a much higher interest rate when you graduate four years later.
+Almost all Federal student loans have fixed rates on them, so you know what you’re going to pay.

 Real Life Private Student Loan Examples

-Let's compare private student loans to Federal Direct student loans for students looking to get a loan for the Fall of 2014.
+Let’s compare private student loans to Federal Direct student loans for students looking to get a loan for the fall of 2018.

-Right now, the interest rate on a Federal Direct loan (both subsidized and unsubsidized) is fixed at 3.86%.
+Right now, the interest rate on a Federal Direct loan (both subsidized and unsubsidized) is fixed at 4.45% (check out the best student loan rates here).

-The lowest interest rate I could find for a similar loan (that has deferment during school and 6 months after) for undergraduates is 5.99%.
+The lowest interest rate I could find for a similar loan (that has deferment during school and six months after) for undergraduates is 5.99%.
 That is substantially higher.

 Don’t get private student loans unless you have a true need — like medical school.
 Otherwise, look for alternatives to lower the costs of school, such as financial aid, or even going to a cheaper university.